fmorgner/dev-cyber/README.rst

 - Improve this README

   - Add more examples!
-  - Fix typos (VIM kinda sucks at highlighting typos is already highlighted text)!
+  - Fix typos (VIM kinda sucks at highlighting typos in already highlighted text)!
   - **CYBER** it up even more!